Grumpix/klipper-dgus/README.md

 - This is currently a **test version**.
 - Use at your **own risk**.
 - All credits for the original patches and display support go to **Desuuuu**.
-- You need to flash modified firmware to LCD itself - go to ## Modifications section.
+- You need to flash modified firmware to LCD itself - go to Modifications section down below.

 ---